collective/collective.smartappbanner/README.rst

 After you start your Plone Site, you can install it in the add-ons control panel.
 This adds a control panel where you can configure the app name, urls, supported platforms, etcetera.

+We only create meta tags if at least one of the App Store or Google Play urls is filled in.

 ..
 TODO This is still on bitbucket.

     Contribute